PadreIDE/Padre-total/Wx-Scintilla/wx-scintilla/src/scintilla/README.txt

 We also have the experimental LexPerl6.cxx and a modified scintilla/src/SciLexer.h to include the Perl 6 syntax highlighter (i.e. lexer).
-Once it is stable, we will push it to the Scintilla source distribution.
+Once it is stable, we will push it upstream again.

 wxWidgets-specific code to implement Scintilla is located in the parent folder.